Octavia Nasr: Reaction

-Articles and commentaries following Nasr's sacking have been divided.
+Articles and commentaries following Nasr's sacking expressed shock and dismay from the journalism community.
 Thomas Friedman was among many who were troubled by the decision, writing in The New York Times that the decision undermined the network's credibility and sent the wrong signal to young people entering journalism.
 He wrote "I find Nasr's firing troubling."
 He questioned CNN's reaction by asking, "To begin with, what has gotten into us?
 One misplaced verb now and within hours you can have a digital lynch mob chasing after you—and your bosses scrambling for cover".
 Glen Greenwald in Salon.com wrote, "That message spawned an intense fit of protest from Far Right outlets, Thought Crime enforcers, and other neocon precincts, and CNN quickly (and characteristically) capitulated to that pressure by firing her."
 Greenwald referred to Fadlallah as "one of the Shiite world's most beloved religious figures", highlighting how the world viewed him including many in the west as shown in the Time Magazine's choice of Man of the year 2010 Fond Farewell.
-On the other hand, Mediaite's Dan Abrams asked "Can you imagine what would happen to a U.S. journalist expressing admiration for an Al Qaeda leader who had other, better, attributes?"
+On the other hand, agenda-driven commentators celebrated.
+Mediaite's Dan Abrams asked "Can you imagine what would happen to a U.S. journalist expressing admiration for an Al Qaeda leader who had other, better, attributes?"
 Others expressed concern over what they viewed as similar incidents, most notably Hearst syndicated columnist Helen Thomas retiring under criticism one month earlier.

 Media outlets from around the world protested the firing and faulted CNN for its decision.
 Stephen Walt of NPR called it "a mistake for CNN."
 Many wrote in support of Nasr and warned that her firing constituted a new trend in the political climate for journalists and journalism covering politically sensitive issues in general, and the Middle East in particular.
 Those who agreed with CNN's decision stated that it had a right to enforce standards of objectivity in its reporting.
 Dr. James Zogby, the president of the Arab American Institute, said, "the very public nature of Nasr’s firing was unwise for a network attempting to build a global audience."
 Describing Nasr as "often the lone voice of reason" at CNN during Middle East crisis coverage, he warned that her firing sends a message "to Arabs around the world that their viewpoint doesn’t matter."